filerjs/filer/README.md

 you omit the callback, errors will be thrown as exceptions).
 The first callback parameter is reserved for passing errors.
 It will be `null` if no errors occurred and should always be checked.

-#### Support for Promises is here!
+#### Support for Promises!
-Promise based API mimics the way Node [implements](https://nodejs.org/api/fs.html#fs_fs_promises_api) them.
-Both `Shell` and `FileSystem` now have `promises` object attached alongside regular callback style methods.
-Method names are identical to their callback counterparts with the difference that instead of receiving third argument as a callback, they return a Promise that is resolved or rejected based on the success of method execution.
+The Promise based API mimics the way Node [implements](https://nodejs.org/api/fs.html#fs_fs_promises_api) them.
+Both `Shell` and `FileSystem` now have a `promises` object attached alongside the regular callback style methods.
+Method names are identical to their callback counterparts with the difference that instead of receiving a final argument as a callback, they return a Promise that is resolved or rejected based on the success of method execution.
 > Please note that `exists` method will always throw, since it was [deprecated](https://nodejs.org/api/fs.html#fs_fs_exists_path_callback) by Node.

 See example below: